Have you started dreading your daily workouts?

 The full body workout targeting every muscle every time!

-Lunge Jump Squats
+Resistance Band Jump Squats

-HIIT: High-intensity interval training style workout which will increase your heart rate and, due to the nature of the intervals, work to burn more fat compared to traditional cardio.
+HIIT: High-intensity interval training style full body workout which will increase your heart rate and, due to the nature of the intervals, work to burn more fat compared to traditional cardio.
 My HIIT workouts generally incorporate light weights and/or body-weight exercises.
 These workouts usually have the same work to rest ratio throughout.

 RESISTANCE: One of my resistance workouts typically incorporates weights, such as dumbbells and kettlebells, and works to improve strength and/or muscle definition and tone.
-I usually superset (2 exercises back-to-back) or giant set (3+ exercises back-to-back) the exercises and will usually have between 6-15 reps per exercise (varies depending on the aim of the workout).

 AMRAP: As many rounds as possible in the set time.